Marvin0724/Face_bone_transform/README.md

-## Bidirectional prediction of facial surface and bony structure for orthognathic surgical planning
+## Bidirectional prediction of facial and bony shapes for orthognathic surgical planning

 Prerequisites